-The vessels' SEEMP plans are approved by American Bureau of Shipping and certified in compliance with IMO Resolutions.
+The vessels' SEEMP plans are approved by RINA and certified in compliance with IMO Resolutions.

-CO2 emission reduction - since February 2013, the Group has adopted the SEEMP, a plan that individual vessel can follow and improve each vessel's energy efficiency and reduction in fuel consumption through a series of procedures and efforts.
+CO_2 emission reduction - since February 2013, the Group has adopted the SEEMP, a plan that individual vessel can follow and improve each vessel's energy efficiency and reduction in fuel consumption through a series of procedures and efforts.

-Our vessels adopted IMO Data Collection System on fuel consumption to allow us monitor and improve fuel efficiency and to mitigate emissions.
+Our vessels adopted IMO Data Collection System on fuel consumption to allow us to monitor and improve fuel efficiency and mitigate emissions.
 The Group implemented initial SEEMP in 2013, adopted SEEMP Part II in 2021 and SEEMP Part III in 2022.
+SEEMP Part III also complies with the latest requirement to provide information for assessing the operation of the CII of the vessels.